OpenMeterStudio/LUMA/README.md

 | --- | --- |
 | [![LUMA VST3 control UI](docs/assets/luma-vst-control.png)](docs/assets/luma-vst-control.png) | [![LUMA Ableton multi-instance view](docs/assets/luma-vst-multichannel.png)](docs/assets/luma-vst-multichannel.png) |

+## Why LUMA

+- Waveform-first visuals instead of basic meter bars, so the motion feels musical and screen-ready.
+- Insert it directly on individual tracks or the master to see exactly where energy is coming from in a session.
+- Run multiple instances in one project for layered, track-aware visuals instead of a single generic readout.
+- Shape the look with color controls, image overlays, and MIDI sync.
+- Built for Ableton workflows, so it feels like part of the set or project rather than a detached desktop visualizer.

 ## What You Get

-- VST3 plugin for Ableton Live on macOS.
+- A VST3 plugin for Ableton Live on macOS.
-- Real-time waveform visualization on any track or the master.
+- Real-time waveform rendering on any track or the master bus.
-- Optional camera backgrounds, color controls, and MIDI sync.
+- Image overlays, color controls, telemetry overlay, and MIDI sync.
-- Standalone app is planned later and is not part of the current beta.
+- Multi-instance behavior for stacked or track-by-track visual setups.
+- A plugin-first beta today, with a standalone app planned later.

+## Requirements

+- macOS 10.13 or later
+- Ableton Live 11 or 12
+- VST3 plugin support enabled in Ableton
+- Microphone permission for audio input

 ## Install

 1. Download the latest release.
 2. Copy `OpenmeterLuma.vst3` to `~/Library/Audio/Plug-Ins/VST3/`.
+Use `/Library/Audio/Plug-Ins/VST3/` if you want a system-wide install for all users.
 3. Quit and reopen Ableton Live to force a rescan.
-4. Open Ableton -> `Plug-ins` -> `VST3` -> `OpenmeterLuma`.
+4. Open Ableton and go to `Plug-ins` -> `VST3` -> `OpenmeterLuma`.
 5. Drop it on a track or the master and allow microphone permission when prompted.

-If Ableton does not see it, confirm the file exists at `~/Library/Audio/Plug-Ins/VST3/OpenmeterLuma.vst3` and fully restart Ableton.
+If Ableton does not see it, confirm the bundle exists at `~/Library/Audio/Plug-Ins/VST3/OpenmeterLuma.vst3` and then fully restart Ableton again.

-## How To Use And What To Test
+## First Run

 - Enable monitoring or play back audio so the plugin has signal.
-- Use the plugin UI to adjust colors, camera mode, and MIDI sync.
+- Open the plugin UI and adjust waveform style, color, and MIDI sync.
 - Leave the UI open while testing so hotkeys and overlays respond.

-- Confirm the plugin appears reliably after install and rescan.
-- Run it for 30-60 minutes and watch for stutter, crashes, or UI freezes.
-- Test one instance per track if you want stacked multi-channel visuals.
-- Check camera permission prompts and camera stability if you use that mode.
+## Multiple Instances

+- The first LUMA instance opened in a project becomes the master renderer.
+- Additional instances stay small but still feed their track audio into the master view.
+- To change which instance becomes the master, remove all LUMA instances and load the desired track first.
+- If the main view disappears, close and reopen the first-loaded instance.

 ## Hotkeys